 Located on the southern edge of the Cyclades, the rocky island of Folegandros has been called the most Greek of all of them.
 The main village of Chora has often been referred to as the most beautiful town in the Cyclades and, with Santorini just to the southeast, that’s saying a lot.
 Most of the island’s beaches are accessible by boat only, and local companies offer tours to shuttle you to remote caves and coves.
 The luxe Anemi Hotel, a short walk from a pretty, pebbled beach, ticks all the boxes thanks to its gorgeous infinity pool and high-design suites with private pools overlooking the sea.

-- The 10 Best Hotels on the Greek Islands
+- The Most Stunning Hotels on the Greek Islands